AnalyticalEli/Data_Analyst_Certificate/README.md

 # Data_Analyst_Certificate

-This is a certificate of completetion for Alex the Analyst's Data Analyst Bootcamp.
+This is a certificate of completion for Alex the Analyst's Data Analyst Bootcamp.